jordandeklerk/pyloo/README.md

 )
 ```

-For large datasets, you can combine posterior approximations with subsampling for even more efficient computation:
+For large datasets, you can combine posterior approximations with sub-sampling for even more efficient computation:

 ```python
 n_obs = laplace_result.idata.log_likelihood["y"].shape[2]